 The plan “normal retirement date” is the last day of the month in which you attain your 65th birthday.
 You may apply for retirement benefits at an earlier or later date.
 To apply for retirement benefits, contact the Human Resources department.
 It is recommended that you apply at least 120 days prior to your intended retirement date

 - Annual Funding Notice - Cover Letter (PDF)

 - Annual Funding Notice for the Holy Cross Retirement Plan (PDF)

 - Summary Plan Description for Non-Exempt Employees (PDF)

-The College is pleased to announce the launch of a new retirement planning website for the College of the Holy Cross 403(b) Defined Contribution and Group Supplemental Retirement Plan.
+The College offers a retirement planning website for the College of the Holy Cross 403(b) Defined Contribution and Group Supplemental Retirement Plan.